And we do mean long. It would have been as many miles to drive from Seattle to Chicago.

 At Tok, we stopped to refuel, grab lunch and start the long process of cleaning our rigs.
 After one wash, we felt like we had barely made any progress.

 Despite some more frost heaves, potholes and gravel patches, we made it without incident to Fairbanks, were we pulled into the Pioneer Park lot, which provides shaded boondocking for $12/night with potable water on the premises.
+(That’s 2015 pricing, and might not reflect current pricing.)

 The fun is just beginning, and we can’t wait to share more now that we’re actually here!